Certerazvi/h2specd/README.md

 * testCaseIllegalSizeRST_STREAM
 * testCaseNonZeroLengthAckSettingFrame

 do not seem to function as they should when checking them through Wireshark.
-No GOAWAY frame is received or a different error than the one expected and specified in RFC 7540.
+No GOAWAY frame or a different error than the one expected and specified in RFC 7540 is received.
 These are results from trying the latest version of the Chrome browser.